Saturday 15 June 2024

 Thus making it one of a pair.

-Acquired the figure at the 19 November 1991 British Ceramics and Glass sale at Sotheby's, London.
+The Museum acquired the figure at the 19 November 1991, offered in the British Ceramics and Glass sale at Sotheby's, London.

 It was lot number 208 in that sale.